 If you aren’t currently investing (hoarding cash for a while because you don’t know what to do with it) and have no interest in following the stock and bond market, then investing with a robo advisor is a good value proposition.
 The people who have invested for the long run are the ones who have seen their net worths grow much faster than those who haven’t invested.

 Inflation is too powerful of a force to go against.
 The things that costs X today will likely cost more in the future.
 Therefore, you should ride the inflation wave through investments, rather than get crushed by the inflation wave as your purchasing power loses power every year you don’t invest.

 The Future of Robo Advisors

-Robo advisors are estimated to manage roughly $75 billion in assets as of 2015, compared to trillions being currently managed by traditional wealth advisors.
-The upside is huge, and it is no wonder why so many venture capitalists have given the robo advisory industry billions in funding.
+Robo advisors are estimated to manage roughly $200 billion in assets as of 2021.
+This is still small compared to trillions being currently managed by traditional wealth advisors.
+The upside is huge.
+It is no wonder why so many venture capitalists have given the robo advisory industry billions in funding.

 Due to the low cost nature of robo advisors, it takes a lot of assets under management to generate revenue and become operating profit positive.
 Therefore, the key is to go with the robo advisors that have the largest amount of funding with the greatest amount of assets under management.